Advertisement

 Advertisement - Page continues below

-As a crossover for the small family, the R4 is nicely sized, thanks to an extra slice of wheelbase versus the R5.
+If it’s small, sure.
+The R4 is nicely sized, thanks to an extra slice of wheelbase versus the R5.
 Provided the driver raises their seat a little, there's enough room for the extremities (toes, kneecaps, scalps) of an adult behind them.

 Advertisement - Page continues below